LukasMurdock/LukasMurdock.github.io/_posts/2020-02-01-mental-models.md

 ## Unknown
 Stop worrying about work or what you want to work as, and spend time playing.
+You can wish away forever but you’ll never find a thing like today.
 Engage with the world rather than constantly thinking about it.
 Confidence won’t automatically get you results, but self-doubt sets your ceiling.
 Show up, work hard, and listen.
 That's it.
 It requires no talent, no special genetics, or any skill whatsoever to show up, work hard, and listen.

 Once you free your mind of ‘correct’ you can do whatever you want with no preconception of what to do.